 Egg Sandwich: At Classic Coffee Shop, the single chef-owner-server Carmine Morales makes your eggs (and everything else) in a pan over a portable two-burner stove.
 He makes an exemplary egg and cheese on a bagel: egg that's not overcooked with thoroughly melted cheese.

 Cheeseburger: This should be your go-to non-breakfast item at Square Diner in Tribeca, where it's credibly cooked to medium rare, with properly melted cheese on both sides of a lightly toasted potato roll with griddled onions.
-Joe Junior in Gramercy also makes a textbook diner burger, as Nick Solares has eloquently reported before.
+Joe Junior in Gramercy also makes a textbook diner burger.

 Tuna Sandwich: A well-made tuna sandwich on rye toast should be another non-breakfast regular order, if it's as good as the one at the New Wave Cafe on the Upper West Side.
 The tiny Classic Coffee Shop's tuna melt is also best in class, with evenly toasted bread and tuna salad with just the right amount of mayo.

 And let's not forget about Eisenberg's, which calls itself a sandwich shop but could be equally well described as a diner.
 I've been eating their tuna sandwich for 25 years and still marvel at how tasty it is.
 If you go in December when they make latkes, one of those golden brown specimens is the perfect accompaniment to a tuna sandwich.